 Many of the DHRs that I have read recently avoid mention of medication but, where medication is disclosed as forming part of the background to the homicide, antidepressants (or “medication for depression”) appear in the majority.

 Below, I have quoted from a number of DHRs which I have researched recently.
-Each of them include significant information about psychiatric medication.
+All of them include significant information about psychiatric medication.
 In each case I have linked the victim to a media report.
-However, because DHRs are anonymised, I have not included links to them.
+However, because DHRs are anonymised, I have not included links to these reviews.
 Words in italics are direct quotes from media reports or DHRs, while the emphases are my own.
 The homicides that I have featured are in chronological order.

 At some time between April 22nd and April 24th 2011, Paul Wright (31) contravened his bail conditions by going to the home of his ex-partner, 29-year-old Lucinda Port (right) in Bow, East London.
 He stabbed her, before hanging himself in a nearby park some time later.